 About the author

-I have been selling my services as a software engineer for some years now, that means I understand how everything went so wrong, not necessarily how to fix it.
-I enjoy making things with computers and that’s still how I spend most of my time!
+I’ve been working as a software engineer for some years now, that means I understand how everything went so wrong, not necessarily how to fix it. ;) Still, I enjoy making things with computers and believe open-source is the best way to share and learn together.

 I’ve worked remotely for years, but I can assure you that I like to meet people. :)